P3: Progressive Help Discovery

 Anti-Patterns

-Measured by check IDs p3-help, p3-after-help, p3-version.
-Run agentnative check --principle 3 . against your CLI to see each.
+Measured by audit IDs p3-help, p3-after-help, p3-version.
+Run anc audit --principle 3 . against the CLI under test to see each.